 In our student-led Historical Society, share your historical interests with your peers, develop leadership skills, and learn outside the classroom about history through museums, films, and living historical sites.
 Students in the Historical Society organize frequent trips to sites of historical interest, host film discussions, and much more.
 Many of our students join special interest groups, such as: Historical Society, Honors Program, Model United Nations, and Phi Alpha Theta (national honors historical society).
 Many of our students also participate in varsity and intramural sports, special interest groups, and student government.

 The History faculty is committed to excellence in teaching.
 We are proud of our three history professors who have won the University-wide Teaching Excellence Award.
 History faculty members contribute to the production of knowledge through research and publication nationally and internationally.
-We are dedicated to bringing our research interests in African history, Latin American history, U.S. history, British history, and urban history among others, into the classroom for students to share our excitement in the discovery and interpretation of the past.
+We bring our interests in archival research, oral history, and public history about Africa, Germany, Britain, Latin America, and the U.S. into the classroom to share with our students the excitement of interpreting the past.

 Unique Learning Opportunities